hvqzao/report-ng/README.md

 The idea behind is to speed up the preparation stage of penetration testing and automated scan reports as well as make it more uniform.

 Developed with Python 2.7 on Windows.
-Code is a little bit messy, it does not contain tests, but application itself has proven its value in production use for over a year now.
+Code does not contain tests, but application itself has proven its value in production use for over two years now.

 ## Download